 An added benefit of diverting waste from our landfills is that it helps reduce greenhouse gas emissions.
-That policy, coupled with others like B.C.'s revenue neutral carbon tax, the clean energy vehicle program, offset protocols, and the northwest transmission line that supports the electrification of B.C.'s mines, is helping to keep the province on track to meet its interim 2012 target of a 6 per cent reduction below 2007 levels.
+That policy, coupled with others like B.C.'s revenue neutral carbon tax (which was frozen for five years in Budget 2013), the clean energy vehicle program, offset protocols, and the northwest transmission line that supports the electrification of B.C.'s mines, is helping to keep the province on track to meet its interim 2012 target of a 6 per cent reduction below 2007 levels.
 And we continue to work towards establishing the world's first Liquefied Natural Gas plants powered by clean energy with natural gas support as necessary.

 It was another banner year for BC Parks.
-We invested \$13.98 million dollars (a 27% increase) in capital upgrades alone to help improve accessibility and the overall park experience knowing that it's money well spent.
+We invested \$13.98 million dollars (a 27 per cent increase) in capital upgrades alone to help improve accessibility and the overall park experience knowing that it's money well spent.
 For each dollar invested in our provincial parks, \$8.42 is generated in local economic spending as British Columbians share the natural splendor of our great outdoors with their families and visitors from abroad.
-Customer satisfaction is up at 80 percent and camping reservations hit an all time high at 107,000 for the 2012 camping season.
+Customer satisfaction is up at 80 per cent and camping reservations hit an all time high at 107,000 for the 2012 camping season.
 As more and more British Columbian families continue to enjoy BC Parks, we continue to ensure our incredible natural legacy is protected for future generations.